Pi is often simplified to just 22/7 and is unusually accurate for such a small fraction.

-Jesus rose from the dead on the festival of the firstfruits of the barley harvest (Nisan 16th) and the Holy Spirit was poured out on the festival of the Wheat harvest 49 days later.
+Jesus rose from the dead on the festival of the firstfruits of the barley harvest (Nisan 16th), and the Holy Spirit was poured out on the celebration of the Wheat harvest 49 days later.

 Hidden weeks in Pentecost

-The symbolic meaning of numbers is originally hidden within the 360-calendar.
+The symbolic meaning of numbers is hidden initially within the 360 calendar.
 As explained, this is true of both the Jewish and Enochian calendars.

 From the Jewish New Year of Rosh Hashanah unto the 16th day of Firstfruits are six months and 16 days, (30 x 6 + 16 = 196 days).
 “196 days” is 49 x 4, plus the 49 days until Pentecost equals 49 x 5.